combra-lab/spiking-ddpg-mapless-navigation/README.md

 This will automatically train 1000 episodes in the training environments and save the trained parameters every 10k steps.
 Intermediate training results are also saved through tensorboard.

-If you want to perform the training on CPU, you can change `--cuda` to 0.
+If you want to perform the training on CPU, you can set `--cuda` to 0.
-You can also train for different inference timesteps of SNN by changing `--step` to the desired number.
+You can also train for different inference timesteps of SNN by setting `--step` to the desired number.

 In addition, we also have the state-of-the-art DDPG implementation that trains a non-spiking deep actor network for mapless navigation.
 If you want to train the DDPG network, run the following commands to start the training in a new terminal: